GasFurr/ArchyOS/README.md

 Also, ArchiOS philosophy is based on an idea that PC will become a niche product for experts, and so, operating systems will become a decentralized space, an art form, a hobby.
 Being "most intuitive" and "most backwards compatible" will not be a goal anymore, because OS is not for consumers anymore, it's for creators.
 Consumer WILL move to portable devices or AIO out of the box ready solutions.
 So our goal is not to create a grannyOS or hackerOS, it's to make a hobbyOS where operating system that is a hobby for the user.
 We're trying to make computing beautiful.
 Although i respect modern osdev community, i think it's too focused on creating a technodemo's like "UNIX clone in Rust" or "Microkernel on Haskell", it's cool, but there's rarely something really innovative in it.

-> "Move towards ideal, acknowledge the limitations, embrace the suck."

 ---

 ### Current Development Status